Bourbonnais Donkey: History

+The breed was officially recognised in October 2002 by the Ministère de l'Agriculture, the French ministry of agriculture, and the Haras Nationaux, the national stud.
+The stud-book for the breed is maintained by the association; in 2014 almost 200 animals were registered.
+A total of 328 animals was reported to DAD-IS for 2022, including 204 breeding jennies; in 2025 the conservation status of the breed was "at risk/critical-maintained".

 Characteristics

 Jacks measure 1.25–1.35 m, jennies 1.18–1.28 m or up to 2 cm more.
 The coat is chocolate brown, bay or dark bay, with a darker dorsal stripe and shoulder stripe; the legs may show zebra-striping.
 The lower part of the muzzle is grey-white, as is the belly.

 Use

-Like the larger Grand Noir du Berry from slightly further north, the Bourbonnais donkey was used as a pack animal to carry vegetables, coal, milk and the like, and also as a draught animal both for agricultural work and to haul barges on the canals of the region.
-In the early twentieth century it was also used to pull gigs to transport visitors to the fashionable spa at Vichy.
-Today it is used as a pack animal for hiking, or for light driving.
+Like the larger Grand Noir du Berry from slightly further north, the Bourbonnais was used as a pack animal to carry vegetables, coal, milk and the like, and also as a draught animal both for agricultural work and to haul barges on the canals of the region.
+In the early twentieth century it was also used to pull light gigs to transport visitors to the fashionable spa at Vichy.
+In the twenty-first century it is used as a pack animal for hiking, or for light driving.